Melanie Riley has 25 years’ PR experience in the field of legal and corporate communications, public affairs and litigation PR.

 She co-founded Bell Yard Communications in 2002.
-Melanie has provided litigation PR and communications advice to clients on a wide variety of issues ranging from commercial disputes to white collar crime, from matrimonial disputes to employment litigation.
-She is instructed on behalf of businesses, law firms, chambers, charities and high-profile individuals across a number of jurisdictions.
+Her long-established track record lies in providing thoughtful litigation PR and reputation management advice to clients on a wide variety of often sensitive issues.
+These range from high value commercial disputes to white collar criminal defence matters, matrimonial, intellectual property and employment litigation.
+She is regularly instructed on behalf of businesses, law firms, chambers, charities and high-profile individuals across a number of jurisdictions.

-She leads the agency’s issues management work, advising legal teams, HNWs, senior executives and PR teams on communications responses to risks to business or to private lives becoming public property.
-She has also advised entities in respect of the media interest in both public and private inquiries and in coroners’ inquests.
+She leads the agency’s ‘issues management’ work, advising legal teams, HNWs, senior executives and in-house PRs on communications responses to risks to businesses and in circumstances where private lives become public property.
+She has also advised entities and individuals in respect of the media interest in both public and private inquiries and in coroners’ inquests.

 Melanie also heads Bell Yard’s specialist campaign assignments.
 She spearheaded a UK based programme to highlight the inequality in the UK/US extradition regime, exposing the human stories behind the legislation, and founded www.friends-extradited.org, the voluntary organisation designed to help victims of unjust US extradition requests.
 She has also assisted individuals subjected to EAWs and international extradition requests, to highlight the inequity of their plights.